 The automated era is here.
 Algorithms are already running a large number of everyday aspects of our lives, often behind the scenes where we do not even notice them.
 This stage, in which we are right now, is only the tip of the iceberg.
 More and deeper developments are coming, and the ramifications of many of these have the potential to alter the face of modern life forever.

 Many experts are therefore calling for serious consideration of ethics in artificial intelligence.
 This is just a broad term; there are multiple facets to the issue of ethics as they affect different areas of life.
-In this post, I’ll be covering the concerns of automation and the prospect of a post-work society, with other issues addressed in a series of articles to follow.
+In this post, I’ll be covering the concerns of automation and the prospect of a post-work society.

 The Post-Work Utopia – or Dystopia?